CIS565-Fall-2022/Project2-Stream-Compaction/README.md

 * Write a brief explanation of the phenomena you see here.
   * Can you find the performance bottlenecks?
 Is it memory I/O?
 Computation?
 Is it different for each implementation?

+* Paste the output of the test program into a triple-backtick block in your README.
+  * If you add your own tests (e.g. for radix sort or to test additional corner cases), be sure to mention it explicitly.

 These questions should help guide you in performance analysis on future assignments, as well.